-The Spiritual Life Department includes the Spiritual Life Program, Student Ministries, ACTS, and the HBU REC Team.
+The Spiritual Life Department includes the Community Life and Worship Program, Student Ministries, and ACTS.
 The Spiritual Life offices are located above the bookstore in the M.D.
 Anderson Student Center.
-To reach the University Chaplain, Director of Spiritual Life, you may e-mail ccross@hbu.edu.
-For information on how to become involved in any of these areas, please call 281-649-3117 or visit the Spiritual Life Office.
+To reach the Spiritual Life staff, call 281-649-3117 or visit the Spiritual Life Office.